zyedidia/micro/runtime/help/plugins.md

        two arguments in the `ExecCommand` argument list (quoting arguments will preserve spaces).

-    - `RunBackgroundShell(input string) (func() string, error)`: returns a function that will run the given shell command and return its output.
+    - **Deprecated** `RunBackgroundShell(input string) (func() string, error)`: returns a function that will run the given shell command and return its output.

+    - `ExecBackgroundCommand(cb func(string, error), name string, args ...string)`:
+       executes a command in the background by accepting a optional callback function for the command output or error if any, the command name and a list of arguments.

+    - `RunBackgroundCommand(input string, cb func(string, error)) error`:
+       runs a shell command in the background by accepting an input for running the command and an optional callback function for the command output or error if any.
+       It returns an error if it fails to split the input command

     - `RunInteractiveShell(input string, wait bool, getOutput bool) (string, error)`: